Late October, early November is the season for pomegranates, pinkish red orbs filled with crunchy, juicy seeds (known as arils), bursting with flavor.

 4 Notice the gentle ridges along the outside of the pomegranate.
 Use your knife to cut along those ridges, just through the red part of the pomegranate skin, from blossom end to stem end.
 You should make about 6 cuts.
 If you can't feel the ridges, don't worry about it, just make several gentle cuts (not so deep as to cut any of the seeds underneath) from top to bottom around the pomegranate.

 5 Use your fingers to gently pry open the pomegranate.
 It should open easily, exposing the seeds (more accurately called arils).
 Continue to open the sections, if you've made 6 cuts, you can pry open 6 sections.
-It helps to work near or over a large bowl, so that as you open the fruit, any loose seeds find there way to the bowl.
+It helps to work near or over a large bowl, so that as you open the fruit, any loose seeds find their way to the bowl.

 6 Working over a bowl, use your fingers to pry away the seeds from the peel and membranes.
 If you like, you can fill the bowl part way with water.
 The seeds will sink to the bottom of the water while pieces of membrane will float to the top, making it easier to separate the membranes from the seeds.
 If you are concerned about staining your counter top, you can pry open the pomegranate and remove the seeds underwater.